 |CREDIT FACILITIES AND DEBT||

-On March 26, 2021, we amended our revolving credit facility with Whitney Bank, which previously provided for up to $40.0 million of borrowings or letters of credit, had a maturity date of June 30, 2022, included certain quarterly financial covenants and restrictions on our ability to take certain actions, and was secured by substantially all of our assets with a negative pledge on our real property.
-In connection with the amendment, the revolving credit facility was modified to remove our ability to make cash borrowings and provides for up to $20.0 million of letters of credit (“LC Facility”), subject to our cash securitization of the letters of credit.
-The LC Facility has a maturity date of June 30, 2023 and removed all financial covenants and other restrictions, as well as the pledge of all our assets and the negative pledge on our real property.
-Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 2.0% per annum.
-At March 31, 2021, we had $10.3 million of letters of credit outstanding under the LC Facility.
+We have a letter of credit facility with Whitney Bank that provides for up to $20.0 million of letters of credit (“LC Facility”), subject to our cash securitization of the letters of credit, with a maturity date of June 30, 2023.
+Commitment fees on the unused portion of the LC Facility are 0.4% per annum and interest on outstanding letters of credit is 1.5% per annum.
+At September 30, 2021, we had $2.1 million of letters of credit outstanding under the LC Facility.